msscsh/brawlstars-crawler/README.md

     EXTERNAL_IP=YOU_EXTERNAL_IP
 ```

+Add your favicon in the following path

+./src/commons/files/

 ## Club config

 Create a team list file with the following format(one line per team for each team)